wawilk/extracting-non-photo-images/README.md

 # Demo Notebook

-## How to get the non-photo images from a document
+## How to get the non-photo images from a PDF document

 The purpose of this notebook is to demonstrate how to save embedded images
-that are not photos but line drawings and tables, to disk and give them
+that are not photos but line drawings and tables to disk and give them
 a meaningful name to help with retrieval.

 These types of images are not identified as images when using pypdf but can be found using OpenCV.